NoanFelipe/SnakeGame-Python/README.md

 # Snake Game made in Python
-Snake Game made in python using Pygame
+Snake Game made in python using Pygame.

 ## How to Run
-You can run this game from the command line typing
+You can run this game from the command line typing:
 ```
 python Snake2.0.py
 ```